-Students are expected to manage their time appropriately and adopt a lifestyle that is consistent with Christian values.
+Students are expected to manage their time appropriately and adopt a high standard of personal conduct.
 This involves establishing a reasonable schedule for study, rest, and recreation, and demonstrating respect and concern for all other members of the Concordia community.